BlueFern/parbrain/README.md

 The NVU model contains extracellular electrodiffusion of K+ and Na+ and an astrocytic K+ gap junction network throughout the tissue slice.
 Both normal neurovascular coupling and pathological conditions (cortical spreading depression) can be simulated.

 The model can also simulate the spatially varied Gaussian curvature of the cortex which affects the extracellular diffusion rate.
-This is an optional input.
+This is an optional input and can be turned off in the constants.h file.

 For further information on the NVU model refer to the following papers:
 * Mathias, E., Kenny, A., Plank, M. J., & David, T. (2018).
 Integrated models of neurovascular coupling and BOLD signals: Responses for varying neural activations.
 NeuroImage, 174(March), 69–86. http://doi.org/10.1016/j.neuroimage.2018.03.010